The Role of Adrenal Fatigue in Estrogen Hormone Dominance – Part 2

 Vivian is a 46-year-old mother of two.
 She has a history of mild PMS.
 For the past year prior to her consultation, she began having heavy periods as well as urinary urgency.
 She would go to the bathroom more frequently.
 A qualified gynecologist saw her and complete investigation followed.
 Ultrasound study of her uterus showed the presence of two uterine fibroids (4.2 x 5.7 x 4.9 cm, and 2 x 1.8 cm respectively).
 This is the cause of her frequent bathroom visits, compression of fibroids on her bladder.
 Her surgeon recommended a total hysterectomy with removal of ovaries.
 This is the standard conventional treatment.
 She wants to avoid surgery if possible.
 She knew she was suffering from estrogen dominance but was not sure how to properly proceed for the maximum result in a short time frame.

 Vivian consulted with me to plan a strategy that could help her reduce the fibroids naturally.
 After discussing various options, both natural and conventional, Vivian decided to try the natural way.
-She began a personalized estrogen reduction program.
+She began a personalized estrogen hormone reduction program.
 A complete personalized nutritional cocktail was prepared for her to help reduce her internal estrogen load.
 Lifestyle and dietary changes were implemented.
 The correct amount of natural progesterone cream was administered and adjusted over time.
 Vivian stayed on the program faithfully.
 She had a repeat ultrasound done six months later.
 The results were astounding.
 The larger fibroid has shrunk by twenty-five percent.
 It measures 4.6 x 4.4 x 3.3 cm.
 The smaller fibroid has shrunk by fifty percent.
 It measures only 1.6 x 0.8 cm.
 Vivian’s urinary urgency due to the compression of the fibroids on the bladder has subsided.

 This is just one of many examples of cases showing how a good estrogen reduction program can effectively control and often, reverse uterine fibroid growth.
 Embarking on a properly tailored estrogen reduction program should be considered for anyone suffering from estrogen dominance.
 There is no downside and everything to gain.
 Surgical intervention should be considered only as a last resort.

 Estrogen Dominance is the result of excessive estrogen and progesterone deficiency.
 It affects about fifty percent of Western women.
 It is an epidemic of gigantic proportion.
-The primary causes are excessive environmental estrogen, obesity, stress, poor diet, lack of exercise, and unopposed estrogen given as part of a hormone replacement therapy.
+The primary causes are excessive environmental estrogen, obesity, stress, poor diet, lack of exercise, and unopposed estrogen hormone given as part of a hormone replacement therapy.
 Estrogen dominance is a major root cause of a myriad of conditions including PMS, endometriosis, cystic breast disease, PCOS, uterine fibroids, and breast cancer.
 Fortunately, the level of estrogen in our body can be reduced.
-Following an estrogen reduction protocol will go a long way to reduce the amount of estrogen in the body, curing women from the dreaded illness mentioned above.
+Following an estrogen hormone reduction protocol will go a long way to reduce the amount of estrogen in the body, curing women from the dreaded illness mentioned above.

 In females, a large part of the hormonal balance is controlled by three major glands: adrenal, thyroid, and ovaries.
-Maintaining a proper balance among these three glands is of critical importance in any estrogen dominance recovery program.
+Maintaining a proper balance among these three glands is of critical importance in any estrogen hormone dominance recovery program.
 Excessive estrogen affects both thyroid and adrenal function, and in turn, dysfunctional thyroid and Adrenal Fatigue makes estrogen dominance worse.
 They all go hand in hand.
-When not functioning properly, these three glands, controlling the majority of hormones in the body, can lead to a viscous downward cycle of hormonal imbalance.
+When not functioning properly, these three glands, controlling the majority of hormones in the body, can lead to a vicious downward cycle of hormonal imbalance.
 Worse yet is that conventional medicine often misleads us into treating symptom after symptom without addressing the root cause.
 A wide variety of prescriptions from sleeping pills to anti-depressants is dispensed.
 Unfortunately, such symptom-based protocols will often make matters worse instead of better.

 As a result, many following the advice of well-trained but misguided doctors may not find relief with conventional medicine or even with natural compounds unless special attention is paid to the thyroid and adrenal glands proper functioning during recovery.
 Any attempt to overcome one without paying attention to the other will more likely than not result in failure and discouragement for the physician and the patient.
 The key is to find a qualified naturally oriented physician who is experienced in all aspects of hormonal balancing.
 A knowledgeable physician can tell which part of the hormonal system is imbalanced with a detailed history.
 Laboratory tests are seldom necessary in the hands of a good clinician.